amd-jnovotny/hipBLASLt/docs/install/building-installing-hipblaslt.rst

 Building and installing hipBLASLt
 *********************************

-This document provides all the information required to build and install hipBLASLt on Linux systems.
+This document includes details on how to build and install hipBLASLt on Linux systems.

 Prerequisites
 =============